pha5echange/eng-tools/README.md

 These scripts have been created to facilitate research into musical genre utilising the Echonest.

-LAST ADDITION - CAPTURE OF 'HOTTTNESSS" VALUE FOR ARTISTS
+LAST ADDITION - 'eng_hot.py' - Calculates Hotttnesss ratings for genres

 This is a beta release; USE AT YOUR OWN RISK.